Best Observability Tools in 2026

 Quick Comparison

-1. Splunk ranks highest with a composite score of 53.
-It starts at $1800.00/mo.
+3. Splunk ranks highest with a composite score of 66.
+It offers a free tier.
 Splunk is the key to enterprise resilience.
 Our platform enables organizations around the world to prevent major issues, absorb shocks and accelerate digital transformation..

-Across all 6 tools in this ranking, 2 offer a free tier.
+Across all 15 tools in this ranking, 11 offer a free tier and 5 are fully open-source.
 Scores are recalculated regularly as new data comes in — see our methodology below for details on how rankings are computed.

 Understanding Observability Tools